 What Every Parent Needs to Know About the HPV Vaccine

-While myths still surround the HPV vaccine, it’s important to know that it’s highly effective and has only mild, short-term side effects.
+While myths still surround the HPV vaccine, it’s important to know that it’s highly effective and potential side effects are typically mild and short-term (the same as with any other vaccine - such as mild soreness or redness at the injection site).

 In the four years after the vaccine was officially recommended in the U.S., infections with the four types of HPV covered in the original vaccine plummeted by more than half in teen girls, according to the Centers for Disease Control and Prevention (CDC).